Meet the Chief of Police

 Chief Rushin is a past President of the Texas Police Chiefs Association (TPCA) and the North Texas Police Chiefs Association (NTPCA).
 He was also Chair of the North Texas High-Intensity Drug Trafficking Areas (HIDTA) and the North Texas Regional Computer Forensics Laboratory (NTRCFL).

 Chief Rushin has been a member of the International Association of Chiefs of Police (IACP) since 1996, is currently an IACP Executive Committee Member at Large, and has served on the legislative committee for many years.
 In addition, he is the former Texas Representative and Secretary-Treasurer for the State Association of Chiefs of Police (SACOP).

-Chief Rushin is active in his community and serves on several Boards of Directors and is a Rotary member.
+Chief Rushin is active in his community, serves on several Boards of Directors, and is a Rotary member.